-In New Zealand there are true breeds that are rare both here and overseas.
-There are also feral strains that are of historical and scientific interest, such as the Arapawa goats (see photo), Kaimanawa horses and Auckland Island pigs.
+In New Zealand there are a number of domestic breeds that are rare both here and overseas.
+There are also breeds, such as the Arapawa goats (see photo), Kaimanawa horses and Auckland Island pigs, that were deliberately or accidently released into the 'wild' and which are now considered to have heritage status.
 New Zealand can therefore play a part in the world-wide effort to preserve the world’s livestock diversity.
 (See Loss of Biodiversity in Livestock.)

 Farmers naturally want to use the most productive, healthy and hardy stock they can, and to produce for the current market – which inevitably changes according to consumer requirements.
 For a variety of reasons it is worth retaining the original breeds: